Below are some commonly asked questions we receive:

 How does Ice Angels fit into the wider Icehouse family?

 The Icehouse does two main activities: (1) investing in & empowering NZ startups and (2) training & educating large, established SMEs.
 In this response, I’ll only talk about (1), known as Icehouse Ventures.

 The Ventures side of the Icehouse is probably not what you think it is.
 It’s changed a lot.
 There is no longer any fee for service consulting, 1:1 coaching, sweat equity services, paid workshops, educational programmes, or consulting to corporates.
 While there are desks to rent, and we love having our startups as neighbours, there is not an “incubator” in the traditional definition.
 Startups do not need to be based in The Icehouse to be considered for investment and those who are based here do not have to take investment from us.
 Further, there is not a mystery set of team members working in Icehouse Ventures separate to the folks you have seen around Ice Angels.
-We're a team of 8: me, Jack, Jason, Andy, Barnaby (Flux Partner), Clint (Flux Partner), Mason (Intern), and Lily (Intern).
+We're a team of 8: me, Jack, Jason, Andy, Barnaby, Clint, Mason, and Lily.

 Flux is our accelerator that runs six-month programmes where up to six pre-seed and seed-stage digital startups are brought into the Icehouse, provided $50-100k in the capital, and empowered with an array of resources, hands-on support, advisors, and relevant experts.
 The culmination of Flux is the Demo Day on the 28th of June.
 Don’t forget to RSVP!

 First Cut Ventures is a student-powered fund that can invest up to $75k into founders under 30.
 As a small cheque writer, First Cut is reliant on co-investment & leadership from ICE Angels and others.
 Investees include Sharesies, Halter, and Spalk.